-The Remuneration Policy aims to attract and retain a highly qualified and experienced workforce, and reward performance accordingly, against the backdrop of industry norms.
+The Remuneration Policy aims to attract and retain a highly qualified and experienced workforce, and reward performance accordingly, taking into account the industry norms.
 These compensation packages are commensurate with each employee's level of expertise and contribution, bearing in mind business performance and shareholder returns.